Blink-182: Rock and Roll Hall of Fame Facts

 For Blink-182, the answer to that question is a definite yes.
 Blink influenced every pop-punk band that came after them in the early 2000s, from Fall Out Boy to All Time Low.
 What’s amazing is that they’re still influencing current artists today.
 There’s a pop-punk revival going on in the 2020s, led by Machine Gun Kelly, whose excellent recent album was written and produced with Barker.
-Barker also featured on KennyHoopla’s recent pop-punk hit, and he collaborated on some of Halsey’s more rock-oriented tracks.
+Barker also featured on recent pop-punk hits by KennyHoopla, Willow, and LILHUDDY, and he collaborated on some of Halsey’s more rock-oriented tracks.

 Barker has also worked with a number of rappers, including Run the Jewels and Lil Wayne, spreading Blink’s influence to the world of hip hop.
 If you haven’t paid close attention, you might be surprised just how far and wide the influence of Blink-182 is on the world of popular music.
 That undoubtedly bolsters their Rock and Roll Hall of Fame credentials.

 Initially, Barker was the only member of the band whom critics viewed positively, but their 2003 self-titled album showed off all three members’ maturing songwriting craft.
 From the gorgeous midtempo ballad “I Miss You” to the polished, straightforward rock tune “Always” to the instrumental “The Fallen Interlude,” this record was a band at the height of its creative powers.